Tonkec/Samobrocek_app/README.md

-## About project

-###### This app will help Samoborcek's passengers to find faster and quicker schedule for the bus route the wanted
+## Zucko *(Little Yellow Fellow)*

+###### Rapidly find your next bus drive from Samobor to Zagreb!

+The default page for the bus schedule in Samobor is stuck in the past.
+Let's bring the future to it!

+### Features

 * Shows when did last bus leave

-* By default app tells you when will the next bus arrive
+* Tells you when the next bus arrives

-* Click button "I wanna go to Samobor" shows next bus for Samobor

-* Informs whether it is going straight to chosen city with only few bus stops or is it taking a long way with many bus stops
+* Gives an option to easily switch destination from Zagreb to Samobor
+* Informs wether the drive is direct or not

-* Gives an option for fast route or slow route
+* Gives an option for filtering fast or slow routes